Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Evaluation

 \section{Evaluation}

-To measure both diversity and quality of the generated ensembles, we follow previous work and leverage four RMSD-based metrics~\citep{xu2021learning,ganea2021geomol} with the difference that we only evaluate RMSD on macrocycle atoms.
+To measure both diversity and quality of the generated ensembles, we follow previous work and leverage four RMSD-based metrics~\cite{xu2021learning,ganea2021geomol}.
 The \emph{recall}-based \textbf{Cov}erage metric measures the percentage of correctly generated conformers at a certain RMSD threshold, $\delta_{\text{RMSD}}$.
 For a ground-truth ensemble $\mathcal{C}$ and a generated ensemble $\hat{\mathcal{C}}$:

 The \emph{recall}-based \textbf{Mat}ching metric measures the average RMSD across the closest-matching (minimum-RMSD) generated conformer for each ground-truth conformer: